Frequently Asked Questions

 Find quick answers to common questions about our plugins

 After purchasing, you'll receive an email with a "View Order" button.
 Click that and you will be taken to a page with download links for both Mac and Windows installers.
 Simply download the installer for your operating system and follow the on-screen instructions.
-The plugin will automatically install to your default VST3/AU plugin folder.
+The plugin will automatically install to your default VST3/AU/AAX plugin folder.
 Then open your DAW and rescan for new plugins.

 Installation paths: